Skip to main content

 Victims involved in the Paris attacks

-The time of trial can be difficult because it can rekindle or reawaken the traumatic experience.
-Taking care of oneself is particularly important.
-It is necessary to protect oneself from overexposure, especially in the media: we do not have to see and watch everything.
+The moment of trial can be difficult, as it can revive or reawaken the traumatic experience.
+Taking care of yourself is particularly important.
+We need to protect ourselves from overexposure, especially in the media: we don't have to see and watch everything.

-It is also important not to bury one's feelings but, on the contrary, to talk about them and not to isolate oneself.
-It is not possible to erase the trauma, but it is possible to give it meaning and to resume a life, different of course, but worth living.
+It's also important not to bury your feelings, but to talk about them and not isolate yourself.
+It's not possible to erase the trauma, but it is possible to make sense of it, and get on with a life that may be different, but is still worth living.

 Recommendations for direct and indirect victims and bereaved relatives